johannesgiorgis/tech-learnings/freecodecamp/README.md

 # My Free Code Camp Work

-This repository contains my work on Free Code Camp.
+This repository contains my work on [FreeCodeCamp Curriculum](https://www.freecodecamp.org/learn).

 The current goal is to work through the JavaScript and the APIs and Microserices sections to build proficiency in JavaScript backend development.